rhventures/react-native-dropdown-selector/Test-DropDown-Selector/README.md

 ```
 -   If you run into an error: *"No spec files to run"*
     -   You do not have your test files specified in specs at *wdio.conf.js*
--   If you run into an error: *"Connection Refuse error"*
-    -   That means the server port is occupied.
-Run this command to kill all the active ports:
-    ```
-    pkill -9 -f appium
-    ```

 -   If you dont have pkill
      -   Run the test (npx wdio) again, and Ctrl + C while the test is running the to manually terminate the active port.
 This will fix it.
 -    if you run into an error: *"ts-node/esm/trasnpile-only 'resolve' did not call the next hook.."*
     -   Running the following command will fix it.
     ```